You may be wondering: Can my special needs child take swimming lessons? In short, YES!

 7. Patience and Understanding.

 We care about children.
 We know that not every child learns the same way, so we’re patient and understanding with ALL of our swimmers.
 Swimming is an ideal activity for kids, especially those with special needs, because it can also showcase hidden abilities and talents.
-We focus on positivity and celebrate accomplishments big and small!
+In our swim lessons for special needs children, we focus on positivity and celebrate accomplishments big and small!

 Sometimes kids get sick, or you go on vacation — or it’s just one of those days where leaving the home is not going to happen.
 That’s OK: We offer 12 make-up classes per year so you don’t have to become frustrated about the possibility of missing a swimming lesson.
 Just give us a call to let us know your child won’t be in class and you can schedule a make-up class for a different time.